gaultier/blog/making_my_static_blog_generator_11_times_faster.md

 Yeah...I think doing `git log` for each article, sequentially, might not be such a good idea.

+At this point it's important to mention that this program is a very simplistic static site generator: it is stateless and processes every markdown file in the repository.
+You could say that it's a regression compared to the Makefile.
+But in reality, I was most of the time forcing a clean build with `make -B` because I tweaked something in the logic that applies to every file (for example, I tweaked the wording in the `Donate` section at the end of each article ;) ) and every single file should anyway be regenerated.
+Also, I like this 'pure function' approach.
+There is no caching issue to debug, no complicated code to write, etc. Perhaps I will revisit this at a later point; but as long as the simple approach works fast enough, it's good enough for me.

 So I had to do something about it, because it was going to become slower and slower with each new article.
-My target was 1s, or possible even 0.5s.
+My target was to do the whole thing in 1s, or possibly even 0.5s.

-I could see two main options:
+I could see a few options:

 - Do not block on `git log`.
 We can use a thread pool, or a [asynchronous approach](/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.html) to spawn all the git processes at once, and wait for all of them to finish.
 - Make `git log` faster
+- Implement caching so that only the changed markdown files get regenerated.

 The last option was my preferred one because it did not force me to re-architect the whole program.